 Taylor Swift, Billie Holiday, Bob Dylan and country stars galore are preserved for the ages in wax.
 Kids (and their adults) won't believe how lifelike these figures are.
 And it isn't just a museum.
 You can interact with the figures: sing with them on the stage of the Grand Ole Opry or record an album in the studio.

-We found the best things to do in Nashville with kids that guarantee a successful visit for your brood.
+We searched the city and found the best things to do in Nashville—with kids—that guarantee a successful visit...and that means finding activities that are both educational and entertaining, so that they're fast asleep for the whole trip home.
 Time to start figuring out where to stay!

 Branch out with trip to local museums that boast interactive science exhibits and free family art programs.
 Grab a bite at some of the best restaurants in Nashville, one of which puts a quirky twist on breakfast that the kiddos will appreciate.
 And, when the temperatures begin to soar, head outside and cool off with a dip in J. Percy Priest Lake.